 ? |

--all and ~all result in an SPF failure for DMARC alignment purposes.
-The distinction mainly matters for servers that don’t implement DMARC.
+-all (reject) and ~all (suspicious) count as “failed” for DMARC purposes.
+The difference only matters for email providers that don’t use DMARC.

-a:mail.example.com # Check a specific domain’s A record
+a:mail.example.com # Allow from a specific subdomain’s server

 include:spf.protection.outlook.com # Microsoft 365